bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * Performance improvement: The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale.
 * Extensibility: Provides an extendable interface that allows third-party service plugin.
 * Security: The data which is passed into systems from one institution cannot be accessed by another institution.
-* The multi-party-computation feature will come after February.

 The front-end will not deliver:
 * Image processing functions are provided by the ChRIS APIs, not the front end module.